Select Page

 Cabinet Zakine remains at your side to provide you with all the necessary support in this matter.

-We will continue to work tirelessly to assert your rights and obtain fair compensation for the financial and undoubtedly economic damages suffered.
+We will continue to work tirelessly to assert your rights and get a repair fair for the financial and undoubtedly economic damages suffered.

 Do not hesitate to contact us for any questions that could affect the dark Apollonia affair, this vast sales scam in the state of future completion.